 After 2 kids , Mylene at 38 had Alyanna, who was diagnosed later to have Cornelia de Lange syndrome.

-Now 7 years old, Alyanna is still non-verbal but has learned to walk on her own and has started school.
-She is now in grade one and doing online school due to the pandemic.
+Now 8 years old, Alyanna is still non-verbal but has learned to walk on her own and has started school.
+She is now in grade 2 and she enjoys going to school even though she has not learned her ABCs at all.

 Mylene, who is working part-time at a senior’s home, has always a full plate with three young kids, including a special one.